dyns/static_gen/readme.md

 	```

 There is an archive_template, pages_template, post_template.html, post_template.md which is injected to the post_template.html, and topic_template.
 In html templates, you can inject partials using the {{ partial_name }} syntax.
 You must place the partials in the partials folder defined in the config.

+Adding content to the static directory makes it available at the root.
+In the static directory there are css files and javascript files.

 You can push the generated site to a static hosting service or a service like github for github pages.